ombhosale2510/MRI-Classification-Project/README.md

 ## Overview
 This project implements a deep learning-based classification system for brain MRI images, capable of identifying different types of brain tumors including glioma, meningioma, pituitary tumors, and cases with no tumors.
 Multiple state-of-the-art deep learning architectures are implemented and compared.

+This work was completed as part of the course **ENGG*6600: Special Topics - Introduction to AI** (Summer 2024) at the University of Guelph, receiving a grade of 94/100.

 ## Project Structure
 ```
 ├── data/